dazzam/Geigeriffic/README.md

 Geigeriffic
 ===========

-THis is the code for a geiger conter graphing system based on the Mightyohm Geiger Counter.
+This is the code for a geiger conter graphing system based on the Mightyohm Geiger Counter.